-Bella Thorne Rocks Sexy Red Two-Piece Set To Celebrate Her Hit Film
+Bella Thorne Rocks Red Two-Piece Set To Celebrate Her Hit Film

-Bella Thorne took to Instagram to celebrate the success of her new film titled Infamous.
+Bella Thorne took to Instagram to celebrate the success of her new film, Infamous.
 The brand new post consisted of three images that saw the actress clad in an all-red ensemble.

-The first photo in the series showed Bella posed directly in front of the camera.
+The first photo in the series showed Bella posing directly in front of the camera.
 She did not use a geotag to indicate her exact location, but it looked like she was in her own home.
-The area at Bella’s back was filled with giant balloons in various metallic colors.
-The photo was cropped underneath her tummy, and Bella put her hands in front of her chest.
-She gazed into the camera with an open mouth smile and tilted her head back.
+The area behind her was filled with giant balloons in various metallic colors.
+The actress put her hands in front of her chest for the photo, which was cropped underneath her tummy.
+She gazed at the camera with an open-mouth smile and tilted her head back.

-The second image included the best view of Bella’s incredible figure.
-On top, she sported a crop top that was snug on her body.
-The garment cut off at her ribs and left her toned abs on display.
+The second image included the best view of Bella’s incredible figure, and a clearer view of the snug crop top she wore, which cut off at her ribs and left her toned abs on display.
 The body of the fabric was ribbed, and the stitching around her chest was scalloped.
-Bella rocked a pair of red pants to match and the garment had a thick red waistband that sat high on her hips and accentuated her tiny midsection and waist.
-The upper portion of her pants was tight on her trim legs, and the bottoms were baggy while its capri-style showed off her ankles.
+She rocked a pair of baggy red pants that had a thick red waistband sitting high on her hips, accentuating her tiny midsection and waist.
+The upper portion of her pants was tight on her legs, while the capri-style design showed off her ankles.

 Bella kept things casual and wore only a pair of fuzzy slides on her feet.
 The scenery indicated that the image might have been a throwback as there was a beautifully decorated Christmas tree in the corner of the room.
-The tree was lined with red and white pinstriped gifts, and several other Christmas decorations could also be seen in the space.
+The tree was lined with red and white pinstriped gifts, with other Christmas decorations also visible in the area.

 The last photo showed Bella tucking her hair behind her ear.
-She styled her long, red locks with a middle part and added some loose waves throughout her mane.
-Bella also added plenty of accessories to her look, including a chunky silver necklace with a cross and heart.
+She styled her long red locks with a middle part and added some loose waves throughout her mane.
+She also added plenty of accessories to her look, including a chunky silver necklace with a cross and heart.
 In addition, she rocked a tight choker necklace on her collar.
 The beauty also sported a silver watch that was adorned with diamonds.

-In her caption, Bella thanked fans for making her movie, Infamous, the number 1 new movie in America.
+In her caption, Bella thanked fans for making Infamous the No. 1 new movie in America.
 It comes as no surprise that the upload has garnered a ton of attention, with over 399,000 likes and over 1,500 comments.

 “It’s because you are SO TALENTED!!
 Everything you do, you give it your all, and it SHOWS!
 I will be watching this tonight!!” one follower gushed.